We finally did it!

 To help lead you through our financial leadership wonderland, we put together this guide on Strategic Value Optimization: How to Maximize Profits and Cash Flow.
 Whether you’re new to our process or just looking for a compendium of the resources we offer, keep reading.

-When I first began financial consulting over 25 years ago, every problem was new, so each solution I created was one-of-a-kind.
+When our founder, Jim Wilkinson, first began financial consulting over 25 years ago, every problem was new.
+So each solution he created was one-of-a-kind.

-Over time, I began to anticipate how these solutions could be applied across multiple clients’ problems.
-Even better, I could prevent the “problem” from occurring by implementing the known solution ahead of time.
+Over time, he began to anticipate how these solutions could be applied across multiple clients' problems.
+Even better, he could prevent the "problem" from occurring by implementing the known solution ahead of time.

-As I began to document these processes and solutions, it became clear to me that most of the problems I encountered were related to profitability, cash flow, or both.
+But as he began to document these processes and solutions, it became clear to me that most of the problems he encountered were related to profitability, cash flow, or both.

-And so I decided that to truly add value as a financial leader, I must have a system to maximize profits and cash flow.
+And so he decided that to truly add value as a financial leader, he must have a system to maximize profits and cash flow.

-I decided to call my system Strategic Value Optimization (SVO).
+We decided to call the system Strategic Value Optimization (SVO).

 Steps to Strategic Value Optimization (SVO)

-Below is a map of the SVO system.
-It’s not fancy or detailed.
-Adding value as a financial leader isn’t about neat tricks and slick marketing.
+Below is a map of the Strategic Value Optimization system.
+Although it’s not fancy or detailed, adding value as a financial leader isn’t about neat tricks and slick marketing.
 It’s really very simple… you must maximize profits and cash flow.